Yoswell/Hackernotes/public/machines/Writeup.md

 [+] Password found: 62def4866937f08cc13bab43bb14e6f7
 ```
 ####
 The password seem to be encrypted, so we will try to crack it using a wordlist.
-The encription format look to be *MD5*, so we will use a wordlist to try to crack it using **hashca**, this tool if we execute without especified a **mode**, it analized the hash format a suggest us for the posible hash modes to crack it.
+The encription format look to be *MD5*, so we will use a wordlist to try to crack it using **hashcat**, this tool if we execute without especified a **mode**, it analized the hash format a suggest us for the posible hash modes to crack it.
 ####
 ```bash
 hashcat -a 0 hash /usr/share/wordlists/dictionary/rockyou.txt